I’m very picky when it comes to what I put on my face, which has a lot to do with my sensitive skin.

-To make it I use organic virgin cold-pressed coconut oil, raw organic shea butter and pure CBD extract.
+I use organic virgin cold-pressed coconut oil, raw organic shea butter and pure CBD extract for it.

 It’s great as a facial serum, powerful, yet gentle enough to use on the sensitive skin around your eyes.

-I literally feel how my skin absorbs it and how it improves my complexion.
+I literally feel how my skin absorbs it and notice how it improves my skin.

 CBD is fat-soluble, which is why it needs to be mixed with fat for proper absorption.

-Coconut oil is particularly suitable for this, because it contains 92% saturated fat.
+Coconut oil goes particularly great with CBD, because it contains 92% saturated fat.

 What’s more, this type of saturated fat (medium chain fatty acids) is much easier and faster absorbed by our body than other types of fats.